projectmesh/specification/README.md

 The release date of the Mesh specification is upcoming.&nbsp;&nbsp;:)
 <br><br><br><br><br><br>
 Copyright &copy; 2015 Aedan Cullen
-The content of this page is licensed under [CC BY-ND 4.0.](https://creativecommons.org/licenses/by-nd/4.0/)
+The content of this repository is licensed under [CC BY-ND 4.0.](https://creativecommons.org/licenses/by-nd/4.0/)